-Sunflower Punk is Puerto Rican, disabled, non-binary, atheist, intersectional feminist, and mom to the best kid in the world, TJ and best furchild, MV.
-She writes about her experiences with homelessness, feminism, being brown in America, raising a girl child, being fiercely proud of her heritage but also repudiating the nastier parts of it, mainly the machismo, hyper-religiousness and praising of corporal punishment.
+Sunflower Punk is Puerto Rican, disabled, non-binary, atheist, intersectional feminist, and mom to the best kid in the world, TJ and best furchild, Maxie.
+She writes about her experiences with homelessness, feminism, being brown in America, raising a trans kid (with their permission), being fiercely proud of her heritage but also repudiating the nastier parts of it, mainly the machismo, hyper-religiousness and praising of corporal punishment.
 She is also the writer behind Mandesty where she hopes to save the souls of young men from the clutches of immodesty.

 She was born in NYC but grew up in Puerto Rico with her mom, brothers and grandparents.
 She is a victim and survivor of domestic violence.
 She writes a lot about her experiences with this and how it changed her world view on things like abortion and internalized misogyny.

-Sunflower Punk now lives in NYC but still has close ties to Puerto Rico, the place she considers her home.
+Sunflower Punk now lives in Texas but still has close ties to Puerto Rico and NYC where she spent her teens years, PR is the place she considers her home though.